Barcode Scanners Information

 Actual barcode checks are much more complex and many different encoding schemes exist, although the reader must know the code standard to be able to read the code.

-Reading a barcode involves a method to detect the code and transform it into a digital representation.
-The most common method uses light that is aimed onto one part of the code at a time and detected by a light sensor that reads the reflected light.
+Reading a barcode requires a method to detect the code and transform it into a digital representation.
+The most common method uses light aimed onto one part of the code at a time and detected by a light sensor that reads any reflected light.

 A dark area will not reflect as much light as a light colored area.
 The difference is detected with the sensor and sent to the computer.
 The code is determined by the thickness and spacing of the dark and light areas.
 A very basic barcode scanner uses a single LED light and light sensor.
 In this case, the user would need to slide the reader directly over the code.

 More advanced readers use a laser beam that is automatically scanned over the code with a rotating mirror to illuminate one part of the code at a time.
 Other methods include a camera to see the code which is interpreted into the corresponding light and dark areas.

-Barcodes scanners consist of a scanner, a decoder (either built-in or external), and a cable used to connect the reader to a computer.
-The scanner captures and translates the bar code into numbers and/or letters.
+Barcodes scanners consist of a scanner, a decoder (either built-in or external), and a cable to connect the reader to a computer.
+The scanner captures and translates the bar code into numbers and letters.
 The data is then sent to a computer and analyzed by a software application.

 There are several types of barcode scanners, some of which are listed below.